bahmutov/qunit-promises/README.md

 * assert that the promise either resolves or is rejected
 * compare the final value to expected
-* restarts the testing queue
+* restart the testing queue

 Same test as above, rewritten using new assertion: